 - Make a list of the objections the farmers had to a mechanical reaper that McCormick would have to overcome.

-- Learn more about William Butler Odgen who financed McCormick’s Chicago plant at PBS.org.
+- Learn more about William Butler Ogden who financed McCormick’s Chicago plant.

 - Learn more about Jearum Atkins whose invention of the self-rake helped improve McCormick’s reaper at FriendsofMountMoriahCemetery.org.